EMPAT94/empat94.github.io/_gs/tutorial.md

 Our short interlude soon came to a head and we got back into the fight.
 Many of us were close to leveling up now.
 Half the field was clear of slimes as well!
 I popped a murky slime trying to trip Carol, froze another trying to latch onto Taro, and took a step back to get a broader view of the fight.
 Divin and Julie were doing fine on the left.
 Arya kept her distance, so she was safe for now.
 The freeze spell was handy; it cost a bit less mana at 240 and was quite effective at slowing the bouncy balls down for a while.
 The frozen slime eventually shivered a bit and got back to bouncing on Taro.
 I froze it again so Taro could get a clear shot at the core, and that's when it happened.
 I don't know *how* it happened.
 But I knew - I had leveled up.
 It certainly was a surprise to me, given I was behind everyone in XP at the start.

 "Guys, I leveled up as well!
-I'm gonna go take a look at my stats", I said and retreated, after ensuring they didn't need my support.
+I'm gonna go take a look at my stats," I said and retreated, after ensuring they didn't need my support.
 Not much I could do on low mana anyway.
 The others continued on their fight; I noticed Julie didn't draw any more slimes towards us.

 I ran back way behind even Arya and opened my Status Window.
 I had hidden my attributes previously, so I made them visible again and saw what had changed.